trustoverip/tswg-did-method-webs-specification/spec/core.md

 any given target system in isolation can be viewed by this method as a dumb, untrusted server of content.
 It is the combination of target systems and some KERI mechanisms, _together_, that constitutes this method's verifiable data registry.
-In short, verifying the DIDDoc by processing the KEL using KERI puts the "s" in `did:webs`.
+In short, verifying the DID document by processing the KEL using KERI puts the "s" in `did:webs`.

 ### Method-Specific Identifier

-The `did:webs` method specific identifier should be considered to have two parts, a fully qualified domain name with an optional path (identical to `did:web`), plus a KERI AID (autonomic identifier) that is always the final component of the path.
+The `did:webs` [[ref: method-specific identifier]] should be considered to have two parts, a fully qualified domain name with an optional path (identical to `did:web`), plus a KERI AID (autonomic identifier) that is always the final component of the path.
 A KERI AID is a unique identifier derived from the inception event of a KERI identifier--the first item in the [[ref: KEL]].
-Any KERI identifier (DIDs or AIDs) that reference the same AID must, by definition, refer to the same KEL, and hence, be the same identifier.
+Any KERI identifier (DIDs or AIDs) that reference the same AID must, by definition, refer to the same KEL, and hence, be considered equivalent identifiers.
 Any `did:webs` DIDs that have the same AID are by definition, synonyms of one another.

 The fully qualified domain name is secured by a TLS/SSL certificate with an